-Bedford Park is a residential neighborhood located in the northwest part of the Bronx.
+Bedford Park is a residential neighborhood located near our Bronx personal injury law firm in the northwest part of the Bronx.
 The neighborhood lies between the New York Botanical Garden and Lehman College and is surrounded by the Moshulu Parkway to the north, Webster Avenue to its east, East 198th Street to its south and Goulden Avenue to its West.

 Much of Bedford Park housing is five or six story apartment buildings and three-story Victorian houses.
 When the area was being developed after the first World War, the Grand Concourse area was occupied by the middle-class who were mainly Jews, Italians, and Irish.